Yoga Nidra: Here's What You Need to Know

 What are the benefits of yoga nidra?

 The practice of yoga nidra starts with a personal intention.
 So while it truly depends on the intention, yoga nidra will help you rest, restore, de-stress, increase awareness, undo bad habits, and eventually understand your true calling and higher purpose.
+And we all need more of that, right?

 In addition to the benefits of the actual practice, yoga nidra is accessible to everyone, can be done almost anywhere at very low cost, and is a simple way to start a meditation practice.